 Fabiola Martin, Senior Clinical Lecturer in HIV medicine: prevention of mother to child transmission of HIV; the natural history and management of HTLV-1 associated myelopathy.

-Professor Peter McGlynn, Anniversary Chair: the causes and consequences of malfunctions in the complex protein machines that copy DNA; the repair of broken DNA replication machines to minimise corruption of the genetic code.
+Professor Peter McGlynn, Reader: the causes and consequences of malfunctions in the complex protein machines that copy DNA; the repair of broken DNA replication machines to minimise corruption of the genetic code.

-Dr James W B Moir, Reader: understanding the organisation and regulation of metabolic processes (particularly respiration) in pathogenic Neisseria species; how microbial metabolism influences the function of microbial communities in the human body.
+Professor James W B Moir, understanding the organisation and regulation of metabolic processes (particularly respiration) in pathogenic Neisseria species; how microbial metabolism influences the function of microbial communities in the human body.

 Professor Jennifer R Potts, Professor of Molecular Biophysics: mechanisms of host-pathogen interactions that play an important role in the maintenance and dissemination of infection.

-Professor Deborah F Smith, OBE, Head of Department: novel therapeutic targets against the causative agents of human leishmaniasis; genetic, cellular and biochemical studies of Trypanosoma brucei, the causative agent of African sleeping sickness.
+Professor Deborah F Smith, OBE: novel therapeutic targets against the causative agents of human leishmaniasis; genetic, cellular and biochemical studies of Trypanosoma brucei, the causative agent of African sleeping sickness.

-Professor Maggie Smith: adaptations of phages that infect the antibiotic-producing, mycelial bacteria, Streptomyces; phage integrases as tools for DNA integration and assembly in microbes, plants and animals; evolution of phage genomes and the diversity of phage defence systems in bacteria.
+Professor Maggie Smith, Emeritus: adaptations of phages that infect the antibiotic-producing, mycelial bacteria, Streptomyces; phage integrases as tools for DNA integration and assembly in microbes, plants and animals; evolution of phage genomes and the diversity of phage defence systems in bacteria.

-Dr Gavin H Thomas, Senior Lecturer: mechanisms used by pathogenic bacteria to utilise host-derived sialic acid; constraint-based modelling of obligate symbiosis between bacteria and insect hosts such as Buchnera aphidicola and aphids.
+Dr Gavin H Thomas, Reader: mechanisms used by pathogenic bacteria to utilise host-derived sialic acid; constraint-based modelling of obligate symbiosis between bacteria and insect hosts such as Buchnera aphidicola and aphids.

-Dr Marjan van der Woude, Senior Lecturer: bacterial adaptions to exploit local environmental conditions; heritable (epigenetic) gene regulation via DNA methylation and phase variation; the relevance of these processes to bacterial pathogenesis and biofilm formation.
+Dr Marjan van der Woude, Reader: bacterial adaptions to exploit local environmental conditions; heritable (epigenetic) gene regulation via DNA methylation and phase variation; the relevance of these processes to bacterial pathogenesis and biofilm formation.

-Professor J Peter W Young: population genetics, molecular phylogeny and comparative genomics of rhizobia and other bacteria; molecular ecology and diversity of mycorrhizal fungi.
+Professor J Peter W Young, Emeritus: population genetics, molecular phylogeny and comparative genomics of rhizobia and other bacteria; molecular ecology and diversity of mycorrhizal fungi.